Mozzarella Stuffed Meatballs

 - Freshly ground black pepper, to taste (I used about 1/4 teaspoon)

-- 1/4 teaspoon dried basil
+- ¼ teaspoon dried basil

-- 1/4 teaspoon dried oregano
+- ¼ teaspoon dried oregano

-- 1 8 ounce container of small fresh Mozzarella balls packed in water (ciliegine)
+- 1 8-ounce container of small fresh Mozzarella balls packed in water (ciliegine)

-- Make marinara by heating oil in large saucepan.
+- Make marinara by heating oil in a large saucepan.
 Add onions and cook till soft, then add garlic and cook a minute or so till fragrant.
-Stir in tomatoes, basil, oregano, sugar, salt and pepper to taste.
+Stir in tomatoes, basil, oregano, sugar, salt, and pepper to taste.

 - Preheat oven to 350º.
-Grease a 2-quart oven safe dish and set aside.
+Grease a 2-quart oven-safe dish and set aside.

 - Combine bread crumbs and milk in a large bowl.
-Add the rest of ingredients and mix together using your hands.
+Add the rest of the ingredients and mix together using your hands.
 Be careful not to compact the mixture.